Attention-deficit/hyperactivity disorder (ADHD)

 - Combined inattentive and hyperactive—the most common type

-The cause of ADHD is unknown.
-It most likely is caused by a chemical imbalance in the brain.
-The change may happen while the brain is developing.
-Genes and environmental factors may both play a role.
+The exact cause of ADHD is not known.
+It is most likely caused by a chemical imbalance in the brain when it is growing.
+Your genes and factors in the environment may both have a role in these changes.